 The subject property is an existing lot of record with frontage on Trout Lake.
-The property gains road access via Ross Drive, as shown below and on attached Schedule A.
+The property gains road access via a private driveway over separate properties to the south of the subject lands that connects to Ross Drive, as shown below and on attached Schedule A.